trifectatechfoundation/trifectatech-website/content/initiatives/codegen.md

 This work has now resulted in [RFC 3720](https://github.com/rust-lang/rfcs/pull/3720) and a [`#[loop_match]`](https://github.com/rust-lang/rust/pull/138780) language experiment.

 This language experiment achieves a **2.7X** speedup on some parsers, and a **7%** speedup in a zlib-rs benchmark.
-Exact numbers are [here](https://github.com/rust-lang/rust-project-goals/issues/258#issuecomment-2732965199).
+Exact numbers are [here](https://github.com/rust-lang/rust-project-goals/issues/258#issuecomment-2732965199), and a blog post explaining loop-match is [here](/blog/improving-state-machine-code-generation/).

 Part of the work in this initiative is a 2025h1 Rust project goal, see [improved state machine codegen](https://github.com/rust-lang/rust-project-goals/issues/258).